alex-davies/weather-station-test/README.md

 ##Infrastructure

-Some infrastructure classes were used from previous personal projects, including depenedency injection through StructureMap and the use of IStartupTasks.
+Some infrastructure classes were used from previous personal projects, including depenedency injection through StructureMap and the use of IStartupTasks for performing initial configuration and setup.

 ##Async